Mathr81/SpotifyPlus/readme.md

 7. Force stop Spotify
 8. Enjoy the new features!

+> [!NOTE]
+> The latest recommended version of Spotify to use is v9.0.90.1229.
+The module is not guaranteed to work past this version

 ## Main Features
 * Beautiful Lyrics!
 * There's a couple other smaller things that I don't really feel like writing down